isa-nurbek/leet-code-challenges/Arrays/01-Easy/04-Validate Subsequence/README.md

 <details>
 <summary><b>Hint 3</b></summary>

-To actually implement what Hint #2 describes, you'll have to declare a variable holding your position in the potential subsequence.
-At first, this position will be the 0th index in the sequence; as you find the sequence's integers in the main array, you'll increment the position variable until you reach the end of the sequence.
+To actually implement what `Hint #2` describes, you'll have to declare a variable holding your position in the potential subsequence.
+At first, this position will be the `0`th index in the sequence; as you find the sequence's integers in the main array, you'll increment the position variable until you reach the end of the sequence.

 </details>

 ## Optimal Time & Space Complexity

-`O(n)` time | `O(1)` space - where `n` is the length of the array
+`O(n)` time | `O(1)` space - where `n` is the length of the array.